openstack-archive/anchor/README.rst

 the documentation here:
-http://docs.openstack.org/developer/anchor/configuration.html the method for exposing configuration to Anchor is very similar as for keys, simply provide docker with the folder the config.json is within and create a volume called /config In the below example, Anchor will start with a custom configuration but as no key was provided it will generate one on the fly.
+http://docs.openstack.org/developer/anchor/configuration.html the method for exposing configuration to Anchor is very similar as for keys, simply provide docker with the absolute path for the directory the Anchor config.json is in and create a volume called /config In the below example, Anchor will start with a custom configuration but as no key was provided it will generate one on the fly.

 docker run -p 5016:5016 -v /var/config:/config anchor